IBM/ensemble-instruct/README.md

 # ensemble-instruct

-This repo includes the codebase and dataset release for the following EMNLP2023 paper:
+This repo includes the codebase and dataset releases for the following EMNLP2023 paper:

 **[Ensemble-Instruct: Instruction Tuning Data Generation with a Heterogeneous Mixture of LMs](https://aclanthology.org/2023.findings-emnlp.836)**

-The synthetic dataset ***data/ensemble-instruct.jsonl*** is under apache-2.0 license.
+The synthetic dataset is ***data/ensemble-instruct.jsonl***.

 ### Installation